HFIM Highlights

 Ethan Romanick: Talona Ridge Luxury RV Resort

 Ethan Romanick is graduating this year from the HFIM program with his final credits coming from his internship within Talona Ridge Luxury RV Resort.
-When asked about how exactly he got into the internship, he explained that when Talona Ridge first opened in 2021, no one in Ellijay knew what to expect, much less himself.
+When asked about how exactly he got into the internship, he explained that when Talona Ridge first opened in 2021, nobody in Ellijay knew what to expect, much less himself.
 He explains that the concept of a luxury RV resort was new to him, but after driving past one day, he decided to stop in to see what it was and ask a couple of questions.
-They were welcoming of him and the Director of Operations (a fellow University of Georgia graduate) explained that they had been discussing starting an internship program with UGA and that from there everything fell into place.
-When asked about how the HFIM Program prepared him for his time within the internship, he first went to the hard skills, such as the logistics of Talona Ridge like occupancy and dynamc pricing.
-However, he said that the soft-skills her acquired were the most critical in his success.
-He claims that adaptability and understanding the nature of a customer base are critical.
-While in the internship, he has continued to learn and grow with the management team constantly helping to push him.
-Finally, when discussing how the internship has helped him grow, he claims that staying prepared and anticipating future customer concerns are two skills he has had to learn through the internship.
-He explains that having a highly trained grounds team and close relationship with local mechanics has helped with his internship a great deal.
+The Director of Operations (a fellow University of Georgia graduate) explained that they had been discussing creating an internship program for UGA students and that from there everything fell into place.
+When asked about how the HFIM program prepared him for his internship, he first discussed the hard skills, like the logistics of Talona Ridge such as considerations for occupancy and dynamic pricing.
+However, he said that the soft-skills he acquired were the most critical in his success.
+He claims that adaptability and understanding the nature of an organization's customer base are critical.
+While in the internship, he has continued to learn and grow with the management team constantly helping to develop his strengths.
+Finally, when discussing how the internship has helped him grow, he claims that staying prepared and anticipating future customer concerns are two skills he has had to learn through this experience which included someone backing their motor home over a tree and dealing with loose chickens laying eggs in the community.
+He explains that having a highly trained grounds team and close relationship with local mechanics has helped with this internship a great deal.

 Network with the Rising Stars

 On February 6th, 2025, the HFIM program hosted their annual Network with the Rising Stars event where fourteen industry leaders joined us on campus in the Magnolia Ballroom of the Georgia Center for Continuing Education and Hotel.
-These leaders ranged from individual hotels such as The Rits-Carlton Reynolds, Lake Oconee to major entities such as IHG Hotels and Resorts.
-We are appreciative of everyone who joined us. during the event HFIM also inducted its newest Eta Sigma Delta members, the honor society for Hospitality and Food Industry Managment.
+These leaders ranged from individual hotels such as The Ritz-Carlton Reynolds, Lake Oconee to major entities such as IHG Hotels and Resorts.
+We are appreciative of everyone who joined us.
+At the event, HFIM also inducted its newest Eta Sigma Delta members, the honor society for Hospitality and Food Industry Management.